Matt Soper

-Matt Soper is a Republican, who represents Colorado House of Representatives District 54, which encompasses parts of Mesa and Delta counties on Colorado's Western Slope.
+Matt Soper (born 1984) is a Republican politician who represents Colorado House of Representatives District 54, which encompasses parts of Mesa and Delta counties on Colorado's Western Slope.

 Background

 Soper holds degrees from Colorado Mesa University, the University of Edinburgh School of Law, and the University of New Hampshire School of Law.
 He runs a research and writing business called Oxford Strategies, LLC.

 Elections

 2018

 Soper ran unopposed in the Republican primary to replace retiring incumbent Yeulin Willett.
 He defeated Independent candidate Thea Chase in the general election with 66.01% of the vote.

 2020

 Soper ran unopposed in the Republican primary.
 He defeated Democratic nominee AliceMarie Slaven-Emond in the general election with 74.44% of the vote.

 2022

 In the 2022 Colorado House of Representatives general election, Soper defeated his Democratic Party opponent, winning 73.80% of the total votes cast.

+2024

+Soper ran for re-election in 2024.
+In the Republican primary election held June 25, 2024, he ran unopposed.
+In the general election held November 5, 2024, Soper also ran unopposed.

+Residency investigation

+On candidacy filings during 2018, Soper listed as his address a home owned by his mother.
+His mother had rented the house to another family since August 2016, but Soper claimed he "had a room" in the house, which the family renting the house denied.
+After the family shared this discrepancy with the media, Soper's mother evicted them so Soper could reside there.
+The district attorney conducted an investigation of Soper for unlawful voting, but ultimately determined not to file criminal charges.